Home

 • "Siam Aquamarine" which is blue Zircon which has been heat treated.

 Another aquamarine controversy surrounds the Maxixe Aquamarine.
-This type of stone was found in the Brazil Maxixe Mine in the early 1900’s; the gemstone’s deep blue center faded in sunlight, and as a result the mine was closed and the location subsequently lost.
+This type of stone was found in the Brazil Maxixe Mine in the early 1900’s; the gemstone’s deep blue center faded in the sunlight, and as a result the mine was closed and the location subsequently lost.
 Some aquamarines are sold as Maxixe Aquamarines, but they are not from this source.

 Beryl that has been treated with irradiation produces a deep blue aquamarine type stone and was named Maxixe Aquamarine; these gemstones hit the market about 30 years ago, but their color also fades easy in the sunlight.